You are here

 - Planned use of funds

 - Needs of the small business borrower

 The maximum repayment term allowed for an SBA microloan is six years.

 Interest rates vary, depending on the intermediary lender and costs to the intermediary from the U.S. Treasury.
 Generally, these rates will be between 8 and 13 percent.

 Microloans are available through certain nonprofit, community-based organizations that are experienced in lending and business management assistance.
 If you apply for SBA microloan financing, you may be required to fulfill training or planning requirements before your loan application is considered.
 This business training is designed to help you launch or expand your business.

 Find a Microloan Provider

 To apply for a Microloan, you must work with an SBA approved intermediary in your area.
 Approved intermediaries make all credit decisions on SBA microloans.
-For more information, you can contact your local SBA District Office or view the list of Participating Microloan Intermediary Lenders by state.
+For more information, you can contact your local SBA District Office or view the list of Participating Microloan Intermediary Lenders in the Attachments list below.